 by Tarla Dalal

-- Combine the flour, potato, 1½ teaspoons of oil and salt and knead into a firm dough without using any water.
+- Combine the flour, potatoes, curd, oil and salt and knead to make a soft dough using enough water.

-- Cover with a wet muslin cloth and rest the dough for 10 minutes
+- Cover the dough with a wet muslin cloth and rest the dough for 20 minutes.

-- Divide the dough into 4 equal parts and roll out into circles of 125 mm.
-(5") diameter.
+- Divide the dough into 4 equal portions and roll each portion into a 150 mm.
+(6”) diameter circle using a little plain flour for rolling.

-- Serve hot with the chole, sliced onion and lemon wedges.
+- Serve hot bhatures immediately with the chole, sliced onion and lemon wedges.

 - While frying the bhature, press the centre lightly with a frying spoon so as to help it to puff up.